harness/developer-hub/docs/first-gen/fg-sme/k8s/existing-cluster-kubernetes-on-prem-infrastructure-requirements.md

 * Timescale DB - 1 pods \* 20 GB each = 20 GB
 * Redis: 30 GB total

-### Whitelist and Outbound Access Requirements
+### Allowlist and Outbound Access Requirements

-Whitelist the following URLs:
+Add the following URLs to your allowlist:

 * kots.io — Kots pulls the latest versions of the kubectl plugin and Kots admin console.
 * app.replicated.com — Kots admin console connects to check for the availability of releases according to your license